keptn/lifecycle-toolkit/docs/content/en/docs/migrate/evolution-klt/_index.md

   as a sum of separate microservices, each of which may be deployed at different times using different tools.
+  This means that it cannot validate the full application.

-KLT solves these problems by providing an operator
+KLT solves these problems by providing an operator that can observe and orchestrate application-aware workload life cycles.
+This operator leverages Kubernetes webhooks and extends the Kubernetes scheduler to support pre- and post-deployment hooks.
+This means that when any deployment tool deploys a workload change into Kubernetes,
+KLT uses Kubernetes capabilities to do pre- and post-deployment checks.
+This means that:

+- Information is observable and is made available using OpenTelemetry
+- We can provide traces that capture information about how long each step takes for the entire deployment cycle
+- KLT knows when each workload is being deployed and which version of the workload/service belongs to this version of the application. and we know which version is being deployed.
+We can also provide traces.
+And we can say that this set of workloads and which versions comprise the application

+- When the operator detects a new version of a service, it can execute pre- and post-deployment evaluations and tasks.

 ## Why to choose KLT